box/box-ios-sdk/docs/usage/groups.md

 Get Memberships for Group
 -------------------------

 To retrieve information about the memberships in a group, call [`client.groups.listMemberships(groupID: String, offset: Int?, limit: Int?, fields: [String]?)`][get-memberships-for-group] with the ID of the group to retrieve group memberships for.
-This method will return an iterator object in the completion that you can use to the retrieve memberships.
+This method will return an iterator object in the completion, which is used to retrieve the memberships.

 ```swift
 client.groups.listMembership(groupId: "12345") {